idosdba/gettingandcleaningdata/README.md

 ###High level steps in the script
 1. Reads the data files that were unzipped from the "UCI HAR Dataset"
+1. Manipulates the data files and forms two data sets (train and test).
-1. Merges different files belonging to the train and test data sets and makes one "merged" data set.
+1. Merges the two data frames to make one "merged" data set.
-1. Extracts a certain number of "raw" variables from the "merged" data set for "extracted" data set, which forms the basis for "tidy" data set.
+1. Extracts a certain number of variables from the "merged" data set for "extracted" data set, which forms the basis for "tidy" data set.
 Refer to "Choice of extracted measurements" for explanation on how I made this selection of variables forming the "extracted" data set.
 1. Modifies the column names from the original to make them more human readable.